Zeralm/Final/Sent_Vent-final/Setup_Instructions.md

 python3 seleCrawl.py [month_before_funding] [telegram_chat_id -optional-]
-(The Telegram bot name is @seleCrawl_bot, its conversation ID can be obtained at https://api.telegram.org/bot[YOUR BOT CODE]/getUpdates after messaging it)
+(The Telegram bot should be created by you, its conversation ID can be obtained at https://api.telegram.org/bot[YOUR BOT CODE]/getUpdates after messaging it)

 (Reminder for me: connect instantly to any instance with gcloud compute ssh [user@instance] --project [PROJECT ID] --zone [e.g us-east1-b] using gcloud prompt.
 Need to configure putty)